 Then in Java DSL you can tell Camel to use your custom

-And in Spring XML you declare a Spring bean and Camel will automatic pick it up:Error rendering macro 'code': Invalid value specified for parameter 'java.lang.NullPointerException'
+And in Spring XML you declare a Spring bean and Camel will automatically pick it up:Error rendering macro 'code': Invalid value specified for parameter 'java.lang.NullPointerException'

 If you run this example you will notice how Camel logs this now:

 You can implement logic to filter which endpoints to log, and maybe also thresholds to skip logging if it was fast, e.g. < 1 sec.
 Then you have a logger which logs all slow events.

 method to leverage the same filtering capabilities that for example the Intercept

 EventObject Camel provides from the javadoc.